ragsns/dockeronazure/exercises/ex7/README.md

 olfactory-bronco: Build ID: 01BXCPYB3036FP1EBSFHEYNBJM
 ```

-Hit `ctrl-c`.
 Run the status command on the app as below.
 In this case it is `olfactory-bronco`.

 ```
 helm status <application-name>